ARTICLE

 III.
 Panlengua on the board

-As we've seen, the game includes simultaneous languages, and in an attempt to universalize the expression, the artist added his own linguistic way of speech.
+As we've seen, the game includes simultaneous languages, and in an attempt to universalize the expression, the artist added his own linguistic speech.
 The panlengua (panlanguage) is a phonetic creation (pronounced as it is written), has no grammar, and is based on numerical and astrological bases.

-The syllables can be combined at will: consonants represent categories and ideas, while vowels add them characteristics.
+The syllables are combined at will: the consonants represent categories and ideas, while vowels add them characteristics.
 Furthermore, both types of letter characters can be used according to a positive or a negative polarity.
 In Astrology, a positive polarity is a solar one (progression and liberation), and a negative polarity is a lunar one (regression and densification).
 The solar polarity is driven by planetary exaltations, whereas the lunar polarity remains in the usual rulerships.

-To differentiate them in the game, the lowercase consonant "r" indicates the negative.
+To differentiate them in the game, the lowercase "r" indicates the negative.
 As for the vowels, "i-u" are positive ones, and "e-o" are negative.
 Only the "a" indicates a neutral term.
 For example, "Ta" syllable translates the idea of quantity.
 If the idea is a lunar one (Tr), it corresponds to Jupiter and Sagittarius sign (where the planet rules).
 T letter character in Panchess game by Xul SolarIf the idea is a solar one (T), it corresponds to Saturn and Libra sign (where the planet is exalted).
 Then, the piece can undertake a solar or lunar move depending on where is placed on the board, since squares are vowels.
 In a solar move: Ti=little and Tu=much, and in a lunar move: Te=less and To=more.

 Another example.
-The R letter character refers to the idea of acting (Ra), where Ri=to do and Ru=to undo, Re=to exchange, and Ro=to move.
+The R letter refers to the idea of acting (Ra), where Ri=to do and Ru=to undo, Re=to exchange, and Ro=to move.
 Used according to the aforementioned solar order, the piece corresponds to Neptune and Leo (where the planet is exalted).
 But played according to the lunar order (Rr), it corresponds to Uranus and Aquarius (where the planet rules).
-In brief terms, the consonants indicate a zodiacal sign understood in the positive or negative polarity, and the vowels in turn indicate the tendency to deploy from that sign.
+In brief terms, the consonants indicate a zodiacal sign understood in a positive or negative polarity, and the vowels in turn indicate the tendency to deploy from that sign.
 Thus, it's possible to predict the partner's play, since those choices tell of the orientation taken to express the natal chart (solar or lunar one).

 The correspondences between the two zodiacal orientations can be found in Xul Solar: esoteric paintings, another article dedicated to the artist's works in Art & Mancies section.